elibar-uk/CV/README.md

 ## Elia Bardashevich

-###### <ebardashevich@gmail.com>
+###### <>

 [About](#About) | [Skills](#Skills) | [Projects](#Projects) |
 [Education](#Education) | [Experience](#Experience) | [Interests](#Interests)

 ## <a name="About">About</a>
-A former airline manager with a background in marketing looking for an opportunity to start a career in web development.
-Having completed a highly intensive course at [Makers Academy](http://www.makersacademy.com/about-us/) I am excited to take my skills to the next level.
+A Junior Software Engineer, working for Venntro Media Group developing and maintaining over 20K web-sites platform.
+Previously was involved in managing an airline operations and had background in marketing before decided to have drastic a career change and went highly intensive course at [Makers Academy](http://www.makersacademy.com/about-us/) bootcamp to become a developer and I am so very excited to take my skills to the next level.

 ## <a name="Skills">Skills</a>

+####Technologies I currently work with

+  Ruby, Rails, TDD, Javascript, AngularJS, MySQL, Redis, Sphinx, RabbitMQ, AWS(S3)

 ####Self-starter